rroy99/Sentiment_Analysis_using_Caikit_and_HuggingFace/README.md

 ## Overview 📚
 <p align="justify">
-This project implements a sentiment analysis application using the **Caikit** framework and **Hugging Face's** model serving capabilities.
+This project implements a sentiment analysis application using the <strong>Caikit</strong> framework and <strong>Hugging Face's</strong> model serving capabilities.
 The goal is to perform text sentiment analysis by configuring the Caikit runtime and an AI model, followed by testing it through a client application.
 </p>

 ## Procedure 🛠️